tastyigniter/TastyIgniter/README.md

 Each value is treated as a glob() pattern identifying additional composer.json style configuration files to merge into the configuration for the current Composer execution.
 By default the merge plugin is recursive, if an included file also has a "merge-plugin" section it will also be processed.
 This functionality can be disabled by setting `"recurse": false` inside the "merge-plugin" section.

 The "require", "require-dev", "repositories" and "suggest" sections of the found configuration files will be merged into the root package configuration as though they were directly included in the top-level composer.json file.

+By default, Composer's normal conflict resolution engine is used to determine which version of a package should be installed if multiple files specify the same package.
+A `"replace": true` setting can be provided inside the "merge-plugin" section to change to a "last version specified wins" conflict resolution strategy.
+In this mode, duplicate package declarations in merged files will overwrite the declarations made in earlier files.
+Files are loaded in the order specified in the `include` section with globbed files being loaded in alphabetical order.

 Running tests
 -------------